Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/monitor-external-models.md

 Submit the training data.
 You **must** specify two parameters:

 - `--model-version`: A string, indicating a model version to which you want to submit the data.
 The string should be formatted in the following form `<model-name>:<model-version>`;
 - `--filename`: Path to a filename, that you want to submit.

 @@@ note
-`--filename` can be substituted with the `--s3path`, in which case you would have to provide S3 URI to your training data.
+If you already have your training data uploaded to S3, you can specify path to that object URI using `--s3path` parameter instead of `--filename`.
 The object behind this URI should be available to the Hydrosphere instance.
 @@@

 ```